lukewhyte/d3-scale-break/README.md

 // [ [-1000, -965, -400], [-20, 40, 99], [325] ]
 ```

-I've found it is useful to use a one dimensional clustering algorithm – like something found in the <a href="https://simplestatistics.org/" target="_blank">Simple Statistics</a> library – to define you break points.
+I've found it is useful to use a one dimensional clustering algorithm – like something found in the <a href="https://simplestatistics.org/" target="_blank">Simple Statistics</a> library – to define your break points.

 <a name="breakscope" href="#breakscope">#</a> <i>d3sB</i>.<b>breakScope</b>(<i>data, breakpoints</i>)